jcornaz/autorel/README.md

   files:
     - CHANGELOG.md

-# Github repository on which release should be created.
-Empty by default (resulting in no github release being created)
+# Github repository on which releases should be created.
+Empty by default (not creating github releases)
 github_repo: jcornaz/autorel

 # The list of hooks `autorel` will invoke in case of a new release.